ppy/osu-wiki/news/2024/2024-04-13-osu-lazer-updates-april-13-2024.md

 You probably shouldn't be expecting any FPS gains, but the new renderers may behave more reliably for some people.

-In case you like technical details, [smoogipoo](https://osu.ppy.sh/users/1040328) (the developer who implemented the change) has written an excellent [blog post](https://smgi.me/blog/post/deferred-renderer/) covering everything that went into this and how it all works.
+In case you like technical details, ::smoogipoo::{ user-id=1040328 } (the developer who implemented the change) has written an excellent [blog post](https://smgi.me/blog/post/deferred-renderer/) covering everything that went into this and how it all works.

 ### Some Hush-Hush medals are available